INAQS/inaqs/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-GIFS can always use more documentation, whether as part of the docs,
+INAQS can always use more documentation, whether as part of the docs,
 in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback